 Eligibility for the scholarships is limited to:

-Residents of Atascadero, Santa Margarita, Templeton, or Paso Robles; Members of Atascadero AAUW; and Women who have graduated from one of these local high schools now living out of the area to attend school.
+Residents of Atascadero, Santa Margarita, or Templeton; Members of Atascadero AAUW; and Women who have graduated from one of these local high schools now living out of the area to attend school.

 Applicants may be women at all levels of higher education.
 Women pursuing degrees in STEM (Science, Technology, Engineering, Math) fields are especially encouraged to apply.